SSL Certificates for Classic Load Balancers

 Creating an SSL Certificate Using AWS Certificate Manager

-You can use AWS Certificate Manager (ACM) to request and manage certificates.
+You can use AWS Certificate Manager (ACM) to request, import, and manage certificates.
 ACM integrates with Elastic Load Balancing so that you can deploy the certificate on your load balancer.
 To deploy a certificate on your load balancer, the certificate must be in the same region as the load balancer.

 To allow an IAM user to deploy the certificate on your load balancer using the AWS Management Console,